Democrats hope Mueller testimony will have ‘profound impact’

 Those remarks did little to settle the demands for his testimony.
 The two committees continued negotiations that had already been going on for weeks, saying they still wanted to hear from Mueller no matter how reluctant he was.
 The two committees announced Tuesday that he’d finally agreed to come under subpoena, and that they had issued the subpoenas that day.

-“When you accept the role of special counsel in one of the most significant investigations in modern history, you’re going to have to expect that you’re going to be asked to come and testify before Congress,” said House Intelligence Committee Chairman Adam Schiff.

-The committee chairmen said there will be two hearings “back to back,” one for each committee, and they will also meet with Mueller’s staff in closed session afterward.
+The committee chairmen said there will be two hearings “back to back,” one for each committee, and they will also separately meet with Mueller’s staff in closed session.
 The Judiciary panel will go first, then Intelligence.

 Nadler would not give details on the negotiations or why the subpoenas were needed.
 He just said “we reached a point where we believed that if we issued a subpoena he would obey it.”
 The Justice Department declined to comment.